cettia/cettia.github.io/guides/cettia-tutorial.md

     To start up the server on port 8080, run `mvn jetty:run`.
 This Maven command is all we do with Maven in this tutorial.
 If you can achieve it with other build tools such as Gradle, it's absolutely fine to do that.

-1. `src/main/java/io/cettia/starter/CettiaConfigListener.java`: a Java class to play with the Cettia server.
+1. `src/main/java/io/cettia/CettiaInitializer.java`: a Java class to play with the Cettia server.

     `ServletContext` is a context object to represent a web application in a servlet container, and we can access it when the web application initialization process is starting by implementing a `ServletContextListener#contextInitialized` method.
 Within the method, we will set up and play with Cettia.

     ```java
-   package io.cettia.starter;
+   package io.cettia;

    import javax.servlet.ServletContext;
    import javax.servlet.ServletContextEvent;